Annie Zaidi (writer): Early life and education

 Zaidi was born in Allahabad and raised in Rajasthan.
-She and her older brother were raised by their mother Yasmin Zaidi, who became a school teacher and principal.
-Her mother wrote poetry and her grandfather was recognized for his contributions to Urdu literature with a national award.
-Her maternal grandfather is Padma Shri laureate Urdu writer and scholar Syed Ali Jawad Zaidi.
-Zaidi has said that as a child, she used time recuperating from a leg fracture to read 200 books.
+She and her older brother were raised by their mother.
+Her maternal grandfather is Padma Shri laureate Urdu writer Syed Ali Jawad Zaidi.

 Zaidi obtained her B.A. degree from Sophia College in Ajmer.
-During her time there, she wrote plays for the college cultural festivals and wrote poetry.
-After her graduation, she joined the journalism course at Xavier Institute of Communications in Mumbai.
+After graduation, she joined the journalism course at Xavier Institute of Communications in Mumbai.
+In 2025, she completed her PhD in Creative Writing at Durham University, under the supervision of Naomi Booth and Dr. Maryam Mirza.

 Journalism career

 After college, Zaidi began her career as a journalist.
-She first worked for a website, and then as a reporter for Mid-Day.
-After two years, she quit for several months to write poetry, but then went to work for Frontline in 2005.
-While working at Frontline, she also began her blog titled Known Turf, which later became the basis for a published essay collection.
+She first worked for a website, then as a reporter for Mid-Day.
+She went to work for Frontline in 2005.
+While working at Frontline, she began a blog titled Known Turf, which became the basis for a published essay collection.

 In January 2008, Rouge, a supplement of the Times of India, named Zaidi on a list of Women (under 30) to Watch Out For.
 In 2013, she wrote "An Open Letter to Honey Singh," criticizing the abusive and objectifying content of Yo Yo Honey Singh's lyrics and videos.

-She has written for several publications including Caravan, Open, The Hindu, Elle, Forbes India, Femina, Marie Claire, Tehelka and the Deccan Herald.
+She has written for publications including Caravan, Open, The Hindu, Elle, Forbes India, Femina, Marie Claire, Tehelka and the Deccan Herald.
 She also wrote a weekly column for DNA (Daily News and Analysis) between 2011 and 2013.
 Zaidi writes a column for The Hindu and teaches journalism at the OP Jindal Global University, Sonipat.